Marcus Semien Player Props: Rangers vs. Marlins

-The Texas Rangers, including Marcus Semien (.432 on-base percentage in past 10 games, 86 points above season-long percentage), take on starting pitcher George Soriano and the Miami Marlins at Globe Life Field, Saturday at 4:05 PM ET.
+The Texas Rangers, including Marcus Semien and his .649 slugging percentage over his past 10 games, battle starting pitcher Sandy Alcantara and the Miami Marlins at Globe Life Field, Sunday at 2:35 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Marlins.
+In his previous appearance, he went 1-for-3 with a double against the Marlins.

 Marcus Semien Game Info & Props vs. the Marlins